A wise person does not give the same amount of thought to choosing lunch as to choosing a career. Neither should a language model.

 <think>token delimiters. - 2025: Reasoning proliferation.
 Google Gemini 2.5 (thinking mode), Qwen QwQ, Kimi k1.5, o3, o4-mini.
 Reasoning capabilities become a standard feature rather than a niche capability.

-Chain-of-thought prompting is covered in depth in Section 11.2.
-The reinforcement learning methods used to train reasoning models (PPO, GRPO) connect directly to the RLHF framework in Section 17.1.
-The scaling laws referenced throughout this section are derived in Section 06.3.
+Chain-of-Thought prompting is covered in depth in Section 12.2.
+The reinforcement learning methods used to train reasoning models (Section 20.1, GRPO) connect directly to the preference learning framework in Section 18.1.
+The scaling laws referenced throughout this section are derived in Section 6.3.

 Use reasoning models when: